Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

 \subsection{The Effect of Binning on the AGN-SF Correlation}

-Given the rapid and significant variability of many AGNs, e.g. their flux can vary by 100 times in 0.1 Myr \citep{keel12}, it has been suggested that using an instantaneous X-ray luminosity could lead to large scatter which smears out any intrinsic AGN-SF correlation \citep[e.g.][]{hickox14}.
-Several studies have used the average X-ray luminosities and observed a positive correlation between AGN and SFR \citep{chen13, chen15, azadi15}.
-Binning the data by different criteria loses information from the dataset, as it projects any intrinsic \lagn-SFR relation, onto different axes, and could alter the observed slope \citep{volonteri15b}.
-We note that the average stacked values are biased by the outliers in each bin, especially when stacking a relatively small number of non-detections.
-In the main sample, the average and median in each luminosity bin are statistically identical based on the K-S test result (Table~\ref{tab:values}), so this is not the case for our sample.
+Given the rapid and significant variability of many AGNs, e.g. their flux can vary by 100 times in 0.1 Myr \mbox{\citep{keel12}}, it has been suggested that using an instantaneous X-ray luminosity could lead to large scatter which smears out any intrinsic AGN-SF correlation \citep[e.g.][]{hickox14}.
+Several studies have used the average X-ray or AGN luminosities and observed a positive correlation between AGN and SFR \citep{chen13, chen15, azadi15}.
+Binning the data by different criteria not only loses information from the dataset, but also projects any intrinsic \lagn-SFR relation onto a specific axis, affecting the apparent slope of any correlation \citep{volonteri15b}.
+We thus choose not to bin the data in our analysis (Section \ref{sec:correlation}, \ref{sec:psra}).
+When stacking data below the detection limit, the average values are biased by the outliers in each bin, especially when stacking a relatively small number of non-detections.
+Instead, we defined an expanded sample which includes X-ray detected sources with `marginal' detections in the IR (See Section~\ref{sec:sample}), extending below the flux limit to include fainter IR sources.
+This allows us to probe below the formal flux limit while including as much information as possible from the expanded sample.
+In our main sample, the average and median in each luminosity bin are statistically identical based on the K-S test result (Table~\ref{tab:values}).